-These two fell in love at an early age, sure – but they’ve also had their marriage tested multiple times and never walked out when the opportunity arose, and BOTH have sacrificed a lot to make things work, not just Marge (Homer didn’t just quit his dream job, he re-entered another that he actively despises in order to support the family).
+Sure, these two fell in love at an early age, and having their first kid early definitely moved the goal posts.
+But they’ve also had their marriage tested multiple times and never walked out when the opportunity arose, and both have sacrificed a lot to make things work, not just Marge (Homer didn’t just quit his dream job, he re-entered another that he actively despises to support the family).

-Considering all the many heartwarming moments between Springfield’s sweetest twosome – from singing “Raindrops Keep Fallin’ On My Head” on a bicycle to making out in a lighthouse searchlight and beyond – they’re a pretty tough act to top.
+Considering all the heartwarming moments between Springfield’s sweetest twosome – from singing “Raindrops Keep Fallin’ On My Head” on a bicycle ride to making out in a lighthouse searchlight and beyond – not only are they not tragic, they’re a pretty tough act to top.

 1. Eric and Tami Taylor